SoftwareAG/c8y-docs/content/device-sdk/linux-agent-user-guide-bundle/prerequisites.md

 ### Building the Cumulocity IoT C++ SDK

-The agent software requires the [**Cumulocity IoT C++ SDK**](https://bitbucket.org/m2m/cumulocity-sdk-c/src/master/).
-So you need to build the Cumulocity IoT C++ SDK first, before starting to build the software.
+The agent software requires the [Cumulocity IoT C++ SDK](https://bitbucket.org/m2m/cumulocity-sdk-c/src/master/), so you need to build the Cumulocity IoT C++ SDK first, before starting to build the software.

 1. Launch a Git client and clone the SDK repository to a directory of your choice.
 For example:

     ```shell